InformaticsMatters/squonk2-python-vscode-dev-container/README.md

 -   Poetry (1.8)
 -   Pre-Commit (4.2)
 -   Ansible (11.8)
+-   kubectl (1.31)
+-   Popeye (0.22)
 -   Docker-in-Docker

 >   Separate branches of this repository will be maintained
-    for each active Major/Minor Python version in use.
-So you'll find a 3.13 branch for our Python 3.13 base container.
+    for each active Major/Minor Python version used in our Projects.
+    So you'll find a 3.13 branch for our Python 3.13 projects.

 ---